-Today, FHA loans ask the minimum down payment be just 3.5% of the sales price of the home.
+Today, FHA loans require a minimum down payment of just 3.5% of the sales price of the home.
 If a home in Homestead, Florida is listed at $225,000, the down payment would be just $7,875.
-Compare that to a 20% down payment required by most conventional loan at $45,000.
-Funds for the down payment and associated closing costs must come from the borrowers own accounts or in the form of a financial gift from a relative or qualified non-profit agency.
-The current FHA loan limit in Miami-Dade is $345,000.
-Home buyers in search of larger loan amounts should look into the 95% Jumbo Loan Options here.
+Compare that to a 20% down payment required by most conventional loans at $45,000.
+Funds for the down payment and associated closing costs must come from the borrower’s own accounts or in the form of a financial gift from a relative or qualified non-profit agency.
+The current FHA loan limit in Miami-Dade is $402,500.
+Homebuyers in search of larger loan amounts should look into the 95% Jumbo Loan Options here.

 While FHA lending guidelines are considered somewhat relaxed compared to a low down payment conventional loan, lenders do ask for a minimum credit score of 620.
 Lenders will request a credit score from each of the three credit agencies.
 The lender will use the middle credit score for loan qualifying purposes.
 If there is more than one borrower and therefore more scores, the lender uses the lower of the two middle scores.

-FHA loans do ask the lender determine affordability and does so by comparing the gross monthly income of all borrowers on the application with the total monthly payment, including principal and interest, taxes, insurance and mortgage insurance, as well as additional credit obligations.
-Income is verified by providing the most recent pay check stubs covering a 30 day period as well as the two most recent W2 forms from the borrowers.
+FHA loans do require lenders to determine affordability and do this by comparing the gross monthly income of all borrowers on the application with the total monthly payment, including principal and interest, taxes, insurance and mortgage insurance, as well as additional credit obligations.
+Income is verified by providing the most recent paycheck stubs covering a 30 day period as well as the two most recent W2 forms from the borrowers.
 For those that are self-employed, FHA lenders will ask for the most recent two years of filed federal income tax returns, both personal and business, as well as a year to date profit and loss statement.

 FHA loans carry an inherent loan guarantee in favor of the lender approving the mortgage.
 This guarantee compensates the lender in the case of default.
 The guarantee is financed with both an upfront mortgage insurance premium and an annual mortgage insurance premium paid in monthly installments.
 The upfront premium does not have to be paid out of pocket and may be rolled into the final loan amount.